 Here's the tricky thing about grease stains: While your first instinct might be to flush it out with water, you have to remember that oil repels water, which means that any H20 contact might just set the stain permanently.
 Try to dab it gently with an absorbent paper towel, soaking up any excess grease.
 Below are some tips and tricks for specific stains...

-For oily and greasy stains apply a bit of uncoloured soap (maybe the Castile soap we mentioned above,) let it sit for about 5 minutes.
-Rinse with lukewarm water.
+For oily and greasy stains apply a bit of uncoloured soap (maybe the Castile soap we mentioned above,) let it sit for about 5 minutes and rinse with lukewarm water.

 You can also consider pouring baby powder and pressing it firmly onto a greasy stain, leaving it overnight.
 Rubbing chalk onto a stain to absorb any oil, brushing off before washing is a winner, along with crushing and blotting artificial sweeteners on the affected area — a trick especially handy when eating on the go!